History where it happened

 Historic Royal Palaces is contracted by the Secretary of State for Northern Ireland to manage Hillsborough Castle.

-Most of the contents of the palaces form part of the Royal Collection and are also owned by The Queen in Right of Crown.
+Most of the contents of the palaces form part of the Royal Collection and are also owned by The King in Right of Crown.

 The Director, Royal Collection Trust and the Keeper of the Privy Purse from the Royal Household sit as Trustees on the Board of Historic Royal Palaces.